holehouse-lab/shephard/docs/shephard_file_types.rst

 Here:

 * :code:`Unique_ID` is a unique identifier for a protein that will be used to cross reference this domain to a specific protein in the Proteome.
-We recommend uniprot IDs for naturally occuring proteins.
+We recommend uniprot IDs for naturally occurring proteins.
 * :code:`start` is the start position in the protein where the domain is found (noting that the first position in a protein is position 1)
 * :code:`end` is the end position in the protein where the domain is found (noting that the first position in a protein is position 1)
 * :code:`domain_type` is a free-form string that describes the type of the domain.
 This can be anything, and is used for domain selection in SHEPHARD
 * :code:`key:value` the remainder of the file is made up of key:value pairs which allow arbitrary metadata to be associated with each domain.
-The colon ':' character splits two strings, where the first is a key and second a value.
+The colon ':' character splits two strings, where the first is a key and the second a value.
 These become accessible via the domain's :code:`attributes` properties. key:value attributes are OPTIONAL

 Track files
 ------------

 Track files are tab-separated files where each line represents a distinct track.
-Tracks are vectorial information that map on a per-residue basis to a protein's sequence.
+Tracks represent vectorial information that maps a specific number or symbol to a protein sequence on a per-residue basis.
 Each track has a variable number of columns, that corresponds to 2 + the number of residues in the protein.
 Tracks are useful where some type of analysis reveals a continuous output that can be projected along the sequence.
-If, on the other hand, your analysis reveals discrete regions or positions, domains or sites might be more appropriate, respectively.
+If, on the other hand, your analysis reveals discrete regions or positions, Domains or Sites might be more appropriate, respectively.

 The format of a track file is as follows: